-It is straightforward to repeat the analysis above with long-range correlated random potentials V(x).
-For example, in the case of the Sinai model explicit expressions for the probability distribution (56) for the jump sizes s are known (see [17]) but lead to complicated integrals.
+It is straightforward to repeat the analysis above with longrange correlated random potentials V(x).
+For example, in the case of the Sinai model, explicit expressions for the probability distribution (59) for the jump sizes s are known (see [17]), but lead to complicated integrals.

-Note that the two-well model is only expected to be valid asymptotically for $\beta \to \infty$ .
-At low but non-zero temperature, we expect subdominant contributions from higher-lying minima which may provide additional rounding of the singularities discussed above.
+Note that the two-well model is only expected to be valid asymptotically for $\beta \rightarrow \infty$.
+At low but nonzero temperature, we expect subdominant contributions from higher-lying minima, which may provide additional rounding of the singularities discussed above.

-In the following, we shall see that the behaviour in the high-temperature phase is quite different.
+In the following, we shall see that the behavior in the hightemperature phase is quite different.

-V. THE HIGH-TEMPERATURE PHASE (PHASE I)
+V. HIGH-TEMPERATURE PHASE (PHASE I)

 For completeness, we also discuss the disorder correlators in the high-temperature phase.
-In this phase Z is dominated by the average $\overline{Z}$ , and fluctuations are subdominant.
-As a consequence, for example the quenched average of the free energy is equal to the annealed average of the free energy.
+In this phase, Z is dominated by the average \overline{Z} and fluctuations are subdominant.
+As a consequence, for example, the quenched average of the free energy is equal to the annealed average of the free energy.

-In our one-dimensional model, this phase occurs for sufficiently weak random potentials (for example, short-range correlated V(x) below a critical value of $\beta$ , which increases with system size) and sufficiently weak random-phase disorder (for example, short-range correlated $\theta(x)$ with finite variance, e.g. a wrapped Gaussian distribution).
+In our one-dimensional model, this phase occurs for sufficiently weak random potentials [for example, short-range correlated V(x) below a critical value of β , which increases with system size] and sufficiently weak random-phase disorder [for example, short-range correlated $\theta(x)$ with finite variance, e.g., a wrapped Gaussian distribution].